 How to Choose a Ring Setting

 Think about your bride-to-be, have you noticed a tendency for them to where silver/white gold jewelry or gold jewelry?
 Since an engagement ring will be worn every day, matching your partner’s current jewelry style is important.
 For a timeless, minimalist look a solitaire setting puts the diamond on display with clean lines.
 If the sparkle is the most important aspect consider a diamond halo ring or a pave setting to add maximum shimmer.
-For a unique setting consider a cutting-edge designer like Frederic Sage for a ring that is one of a kind.

 Where to Buy an Engagement Ring